InakiArzalluz/SurroundDownmix/README.md

  + mkvmerge (optional) (from [mkvtoolnix](https://mkvtoolnix.download/downloads.html))

  ### Limitations
- + Only takes mkv files as input
+ + Only takes mkv files as input (currently)
  + ~~Doesn't respect the folder structure present inside the input folder~~

  ### Usage
  + if it's the first time using it, run 'python main.py' in a terminal to create the necessary folders
- + Drop the files to downmix inside the auto-created 'A-Input' folder
+ + Drop the movies to process inside the 'A-Input' folder
  + run 'python main.py' in a terminal